dairyking98/RoboCam-Suite/docs/EXPERIMENT_PY_README.md

    - Click "Open Experiment"
    - Select calibration from dropdown (e.g., "well_plate_8x6.json")
    - Status should show "Loaded: well_plate_8x6.json (48 wells)"
-   - Checkbox grid will appear
+   - "Select Cells" button will be enabled

 3. **Select Wells**:
+   - Click "Select Cells" button to open well selection window
    - Use checkboxes to select/deselect wells
-   - All wells checked by default
+   - All wells are checked by default
    - Uncheck wells to exclude from experiment
+   - Use "Check All" or "Uncheck All" buttons for quick selection
+   - **Shift+Click** a checkbox to check all wells in the same row
+   - **Ctrl+Click** a checkbox to check all wells in the same column
+   - Instructions are displayed next to the grid explaining all features

 4. **Configure Experiment**:
    - Set timing: `30, 0, 0` (30s OFF, 0s ON, 0s OFF)